-Today, I started my new job as Associate Pastor of Pantano Baptist Church in Tucson, AZ.
+Today, I started my new job as an associate pastor.

 The gal who knew beyond a shadow of a doubt that when she entered seminary she definitely wasn’t called to be a pastor.